bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_curly_after_function_body.md

 SyntaxError: missing } after function body
 ==========================================

-The JavaScript exception “missing } after function body” occurs when there is a syntax mistake when creating a function somewhere.
+The JavaScript exception "missing } after function body” occurs when there is a syntax mistake when creating a function somewhere.
 Check if any closing curly brackets or parenthesis are in the correct order.

 Message
 -------